 Wisconsin’s downtowns and historic commercial districts are the centers of commerce, government, banking and social life in our communities.
-By preserving and revitalizing these traditional cores, communities can distinguish themselves from the competition and set the table for economic development.
+By preserving and revitalizing these traditional cores, communities can distinguish themselves from the competition, enhance the sense of place and create opportunities for economic development.

 The National Trust for Historic Preservation established the National Main Street Center in 1980 to assist nationwide downtown revitalization efforts.
-The Wisconsin Main Street Program is based on the Trust’s philosophy, which advocates restoration of the historic character of downtown while pursuing traditional development strategies such as:
+The Wisconsin Main Street Program, started in 1987, is based on the Trust’s philosophy, which advocates restoration of the historic character of downtown while pursuing other complementary community development strategies such as:

-There are no quick fixes for declining downtowns/historic commercial districts.
+There are no quick fixes for downtowns/historic commercial districts seeking revitalization.
 Success is realized through the comprehensive and incremental approach of the Main Street Program.
-Four elements combine to create this well balanced program:
+Four elements combine to create this well-balanced program:

 Design involves creating an environment where people want to shop and spend time.
 First impressions can have a lasting influence.
 Rehabilitated buildings, attractive storefronts, enticing window displays, clean streets and sidewalks, and properly designed signage together present an appealing image to potential customers, tenants and investors.

-Economic restructuring involves analyzing current market forces to develop long-term solutions.
-Sharpening the competitiveness of Main Street’s traditional merchants, recruiting new businesses, and creatively converting unused space for new uses are examples of economic restructuring activities.
+Economic vitality involves analyzing current market forces to develop long-term strategies.
+Sharpening the competitiveness of Main Street’s traditional merchants, recruiting new businesses, and creatively converting vacant space for new uses represent appropriate revitalization strategies.

 Promotion creates excitement in the downtown/urban neighborhood district.
 Street festivals, parades, retail events and image development campaigns are some of the ways Main Street encourages consumer traffic in the downtown.
-Promotion involves marketing an enticing image to shoppers, investors and visitors.
+Promotion involves marketing an enticing image of the district to shoppers, investors and visitors.

 Communities are selected for participation in the Wisconsin Main Street Program after going through a rigorous review process to demonstrate their commitment to the program and to maintaining long-term success for their downtown district.